adamhaze/Game-Of-Thrones/README.md

 *Note* you must have a g++ compiler installed

-To compile and run the code:

-In your terminal, navigate to the correct directory and type into the commandline:
+To compile and run the code as is, in your terminal navigate to the correct directory and in the command line type:
 ```
 make
 ```